vimalchetu/java-sdk/README.md

     /**
 	 * This method sets the values for the ReturnUnlinked XML.
-	 * @return - of the type ReturnTransaction
+	 * @return - Returns the type ReturnTransaction instance */
-	 */

         ReturnTransaction getReturnTransactionInstance()